buckyos/CYFS/README.md

 We hope to launch the CYFS mainnet within 18 months.
 There is no definite launch time for the CYFS mainnet.
 As long as the asset security, stability and performance of the testnet reach the preset goals, we will enter the release channel of the mainnet.

-Welcome to follow [#1 issue](https://github.com/buckyos/CYFS/issues/1) to learn more about CYFS Roadmap~
+Welcome to follow [CYFS-Stack & Services](https://github.com/orgs/buckyos/projects/7) to learn more about CYFS Roadmap~

 # Contributing
 The dev_testnet of CYFS is designed and implemented by Shenzhen BuckyCloud.
 The core team of Shenzhen BuckyCloud is inherited from the original Xunlei(NASQ:XNET) infrastructure R&D team.
 We have rich experience in network protocol and infrastructure development, as well as super-large-scale P2P network design and tuning. experience.
 After CYFS is open source, BuckyCloud has completed its key historical mission.
 Now we prefer to call ourselves CYFS CoreDevTeam.
 In the future, it will be an open team organized based on DAO.
 The main responsibility is to promote the continuous research and development of CYFS.
 We welcome all engineers to join: